bestofjs/javascript-risingstars/src/content/comments/2024/en/categories/all.md

 The idea of letting developers own the code of their components, instead of providing components you have to `import`, was really a game changer.

-A lot of features were added in 2024: themes, blocks, new components.
+A lot of features were added in 2024:

+- [Charts](https://ui.shadcn.com/charts) powered by the library [Recharts](http://recharts.org/)
+- Themes to generate sets of CSS variables you can customize in your code base
+- [Blocks](https://ui.shadcn.com/blocks): collection of layouts to address needs of typical web apps
+- New components such as a responsive and extensible sidebar.

 The new CLI is much more powerful and flexible:

 - `shadcn add` can now install components, themes, hooks, utils, dependencies…
 - It supports multiple frameworks: Next.js, Remix, Vite, Laravel...
 - It can update your Tailwind config instead of overriding it
+- Support for monorepos

+Another reason of its success is the tight integration with the service [v0](https://v0.dev) that can generate components built on top of shadcn/ui.

 #### Number 2: Excalidraw